External Debt Management

 FPI Flows & Bond Index Inclusion

-Foreign Portfolio Investment (FPI) in Indian debt markets has become a critical component of India's external financial position: FPI in government securities: FPI limit in G-Secs: 6% of outstanding (currently about Rs 1.2 lakh crore).
-Fully Accessible Route (FAR) securities: 22 designated G-Sec series with no FPI limit — these are the securities included in global bond indices.
-FPI holdings in G-Secs: Approximately $30 billion (January 2025), up from $3 billion in 2020.
-JP Morgan GBI-EM Index inclusion (June 2024): India included in JP Morgan's Government Bond Index — Emerging Markets (GBI-EM) at a maximum weight of 10% (phased over 10 months).
-This is significant because global passive funds tracking GBI-EM manage $240+ billion — 10% weight implies $24 billion in passive flows.
-Bloomberg Global Aggregate Index: India included from January 2025 — additional $10-15 billion in passive flows expected.
-Impact of index inclusion: (1) Positive: Diversifies India's investor base.
-Reduces government's dependence on domestic banks for G-Sec purchases (banks hold 28% of G-Secs — forced buying through SLR).
-Lower G-Sec yields (increased demand → higher prices → lower yields) → lower government borrowing costs.
-(2) Risks: Foreign holdings create sudden capital outflow risk — during global risk-off events (2013 Taper Tantrum, 2020 COVID), FPIs sell EM bonds.
-However, since Indian G-Secs are rupee-denominated, the exchange rate risk is borne by FPIs (unlike dollar-denominated sovereign bonds).
-(3) Structural: Index inclusion effectively achieves what overseas sovereign bond issuance would have — foreign capital into government debt — but without exchange rate risk for India.
-FPI in corporate bonds: FPI limit: Rs 5.82 lakh crore.
-Utilisation: Only 15-20% — corporate bonds are less attractive due to lower liquidity, higher credit risk, and lack of a benchmark index.
-VRR (Voluntary Retention Route): Separate route for committed FPI investment — minimum 3-year retention.
-Rs 1.5 lakh crore limit.
-Designed for long-term institutional investors like pension funds and sovereign wealth funds.
+FPI in Indian debt has become critical to external finances.
+FPI limit in G-Secs: 6% of outstanding (~Rs 1.2 lakh crore).
+FAR securities (22 designated series) carry no FPI limit.
+FPI holdings grew from $3 billion (2020) to ~$30 billion (January 2025).
+JP Morgan GBI-EM Index inclusion (June 2024) assigned India a maximum 10% weight, phased over 10 months.
+Passive funds tracking GBI-EM manage $240+ billion — 10% weight implies $24 billion in inflows.
+Bloomberg Global Aggregate Index inclusion (January 2025) is expected to bring an additional $10-15 billion.
+Positive impacts: diversified investor base, reduced government dependence on domestic bank SLR purchases (banks hold 28% of G-Secs), lower yields through increased demand, and lower borrowing costs.
+Risks: foreign holdings create sudden capital outflow risk during global risk-off events (2013 Taper Tantrum, 2020 COVID).
+However, Indian G-Secs are rupee-denominated, so exchange rate risk falls on FPIs — unlike dollar-denominated sovereign bonds.
+Index inclusion effectively achieves what overseas sovereign bond issuance would have — foreign capital into government debt — without exchange rate risk for India.
+FPI in corporate bonds is underutilised: limit Rs 5.82 lakh crore but only 15-20% used due to lower liquidity and credit risk.
+The VRR (Voluntary Retention Route) targets long-term investors like pension funds with Rs 1.5 lakh crore limit and minimum 3-year retention.
+UPSC asks about FAR securities and index inclusion implications.
+Banking exams test FPI limit percentages.

 Forex Reserves — Composition & Management